 Big Numbers = Bigger Apathy

 Telling people 55 million children have been aborted in our country since Roe v Wade is true, but it might not be a good strategy to get people to care about stopping that killing.
 While researching American apathy to genocide in other countries, Paul Slovic found that we are less likely to help people as the number of people who need our help increases.
-His article, whose title is derived from what Mother Theresa once said, is called, “If I look at the mass, I will never act.”
+His article, whose title is derived from what Mother Teresa once said, is called, “If I look at the mass, I will never act.”
 Slovic writes,

 I shall draw from psychological research to show how the statistics of mass murder or genocide, no matter how large the numbers, fail to convey the true meaning of such atrocities.
 The reported numbers of deaths represent dry statistics, “human beings with the tears dried off,” that fail to spark emotion or feeling and thus fail to motivate action.